Relationships Between Selfie Practice and Cultural Characteristics: Independent and Interdependent Self-construals

 Social and Behavioral Sciences

 Kim, Joon Kyoung, "Relationships Between Selfie Practice and Cultural Characteristics: Independent and Interdependent Self-construals" (2015).
-Dissertations - ALL.
-367.
+Theses - ALL.
+669.